timdorohin/lor-minetest-server/README.txt

 - Simple mobs

 Examples:
-Eating an apple increases your saturation by 2, eating a bread (from the farming mod) increases your saturation by 4.
+Eating an apple (from the default Minetest game) increases your saturation by 2, eating a bread (from the default Minetest game) increases your saturation by 4.

-Although it show 20 hunger points (10 breads) in hunger bar, you can fill it up to 30 points.(5 breads not shown then)

 License of textures: